Hallways are one of the last areas we thing about when decorating our homes which is unfortunate because we use them frequently.

 The type of paint is also an important consideration.
 Hallways are high traffic areas and it is important to choose a highly-durable, washable paints, such as CIL Smart³ Interior Wash & Wear, are recommended.
 Developed using Ceramic Microsphere and StainBlock technologies, CIL Smart³ Interior Wash & Wear is specially formulated to resist chipping, scuffing and marking, and allows dirt and stains to be easily removed.

 If you’re looking to repaint your hallway, here are three tips from C-I-L to get you started:

-2. Coordinate with adjacent rooms.
-If the hallway has fixed openings to other rooms, choose paint colours that coordinate throughout the area to give the space visual flow.
-Rooms off the hallway that have doors that can be closed, offer more colour freedom.
-The general rule of thumb when it comes to painting small spaces is to use light, neutral colours like beige, gray or white – such as CIL’s Lazy Days (90YR 83/053), Pelican (30YY 72/018) or Yucca White (90YY 83/107) – to make the space look larger.
-Playing it safe with neutral colours also helps brighten up the area and ensure the hallway coordinates with colour schemes in adjoining rooms.
+The general rule of thumb when it comes to painting small spaces is to use light, neutral colors like beige, gray or white – such as CIL’s Lazy Days (90YR 83/053), Pelican (30YY 72/018) or Yucca White (90YY 83/107) – to make the space look larger.
+Playing it safe with neutral colors also helps brighten up the area and ensure the hallway coordinates with color schemes in adjoining rooms.

 What is the best color to paint a hallway?

 Deck the walls with creativity.
 For hallways that can withstand more vibrant color, yellow is an enduring favorite, ranging from mellow tones to bright, cheery shades.

 Go for blue-based gray if the space gets some natural light and rose-based gray to add warmth.